+- With ischaemia or necrosis:

+- Emergency surgery

+- Acute but without ischaemia or necrosis:

-- Manipulation with topical analgesia (with ice packs, compression, osmotic agents) - Puncture technique perforating the foreskin at multiple locations to allow exudation of oedematous fluid (if manipulation was unsuccessful) - Surgical reduction followed by circumcision
+- Manipulation with topical analgesia (with ice packs, compression, osmotic agents such as 50% dextrose).
+If this fails, refer urgently to urology.

+- Puncture technique perforating the foreskin at multiple locations to allow exudation of oedematous fluid (if manipulation was unsuccessful)

+- Surgical reduction followed by circumcision

+- Chronic without ischaemia or necrosis: